atrisovic/weather-panel.github.io/content/2_using-weather-and-climate-data.md

 ![Data from Bosliovich et al. (2015); gridded data products disagree on average global monthly precipitation by up to 40%, and aren't always consistent!](https://paper-attachments.dropbox.com/s_68BC671A1663C9697A33A33E2D6C239622EC497BC251908A341D68D3A838B5CF_1569337731829_global_monthly_precip_reanalysis_models.png)

 Unlike temperature, which is relatively uniform spatiotemporally and can be interpolated with a relatively high degree of confidence, precipitation data is very difficult to interpolate and requires a much more complex understanding of regional precipitation patterns.
-Consequently,  [text on common issues with assimilated precipitation products]
+Consequently,  [text on common issues with assimilated precipitation productsXXXX]

 Finally, even the ‘raw’ precipitation data from weather stations and rain gauges is problematic.
 Developing a reliable, easily scaled rain gauge network is a difficult task.
 As an example, a common type of rain gauge, the ‘tipping bucket’, only records rain in discrete intervals (when the bucket fills and subsequently ‘tips’), and therefore can record a large rainstorm when a drizzle happened if that drizzle happens to be the straw that tips the bucket.
 A meteorologist once told the author of this section that tipping buckets stationed in remote areas may be stuck in the ‘tipped’ position for some time before anyone notices or can repair it.